 A hopper comes home to Rexis - an old C&I hopper sat along a siding of the Knox & Kane RR for years.
 When the K&K's stuff was auctioned off, the hopper was bought and returned to Rexis where it would be repainted and eventually re-lettered.
 Denise Weber kindly sent some pictures, which are found on the page.
 2/20/10 - Added some more photos courtesy of Keith Burkey.
 Updated again on 8/13/11 with some pix I shot of the car with its new lettering.

-Some more photos from Jack - click here.
+Some more photos from Jack Hill - click here.

 Click the above herald to hear a Hancock Air Whistle, which the C&I used on its diesel locomotives.

 I donated my HO scale model railroad of the C&I (because I had to move) to the Alto Model Train Museum Association in Altoona, PA.
-(There are a few pictures of it here.)
-I kept a lot of my locos and rolling stock in case I decide to build another one someday...
+(There are a few pictures of the original layout in my basement here.)
+I did keep some of my locos and rolling stock in case I decide to build another one someday...

 This is an "unofficial" site, constructed by a rail fan/model railroader.